httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {"busy": true, "message": "Your call is very important to us"}
 ~~~

-Since the request's signature value itself is not repeated in the response, the requester MUST keep the original signature value around long enough to validate the signature of the response.
+Since the request's signature value itself is not repeated in the response, the requester MUST keep the original signature value around long enough to validate the signature of the response that uses this component identifier.

 The `@request-response` component identifier MUST NOT be used in a request message.

 ## Creating the Signature Input String {#create-sig-input}

 The signature input is a US-ASCII string containing the canonicalized HTTP message components covered by the signature.
+The input to the signature creation algorithm is the list of covered component identifiers and their associated values, along with an additional signature parameters.
 To create the signature input string, the signer or verifier concatenates together entries for each identifier in the signature's covered components (including their parameters) using the following algorithm:

 1. Let the output be an empty string.